 Walking with the Wise Woman of Callanish

-Now in her early 70s, Margaret is truly the Wise Old Woman of Callanish.
+Now in her late 70s, Margaret is truly the Wise Old Woman of Callanish.
 She says she’s personally most interested in the area from a scientific point of view, but she acknowledges that her work also draws from local history, folklore, and ethnology.
 She’s given tours to modern pagans and goddess worshippers, and she admits that their insights into earth-based rituals inform her work.
 After all, there are no written records about Callanish, so oral tradition in the form of legends can contain kernels of truth.

 At the start of my tour, Margaret took me to her workshop, where she demonstrated how the Callanish stone circles were designed to be ellipses—not just poorly made circle—and how the stones were erected.
 She even let me hold a 4,000-year-old arrowhead—a tiny remnant of the prehistoric people who lived on this island.
 Mind-boggling!